 In addition to overcoming these pitfalls, the homeowners needed to be able to accommodate a bustling house full of guests, but also to maintain a comfortable and cosy feeling.
 Most importantly, they wanted a close visual and physical connection with the landscape.

-In contrast to this dramatic view, the interventions are simple, and the overall interior feeling is calm, natural, and low-key.
+In contrast to this dramatic view, the interiors are simple, and the overall feeling is calm, natural, and low-key.
 The kitchen wing, originally designed for caterers, was in need of reconfiguration.
 The kitchen itself was relocated to directly face the great room, allowing for a new sunroom overlooking the pool.
-The opposite wing contains several bedrooms for multiple guests.
-They feel open and connected to each other, but also have a sense of privacy and separation.
+The opposite wing contains several guest bedrooms; they feel open and connected to each other, but also have a sense of privacy and separation.